Skip to main content

 Multicultural Physicians’ Alliance

-CHOP’s Multicultural Physicians’ Alliance (MPA) is made up of URiM residents, fellows and attending physicians committed to creating a diverse workforce that affords the best and most culturally competent care to the patients and families we care for.
-The MPA is actively involved in creating a family-like community for our URiM physicians at CHOP, and members participate in active recruitment and retention efforts.
+CHOP’s Multicultural Physicians’ Alliance (MPA) is made up of residents, fellows and attending physicians committed to supporting a diverse workforce that affords the best and most culturally responsive care to CHOP's patients and families.
+The MPA is actively involved in creating a family-like community for our physicians at CHOP, and individuals are invited to participate in recruitment, education, community, and retention efforts.
+For more information or to get connected, contact chopmpa@gmail.com.

 Providers of Pride at CHOP

-Providers of Pride (POP) is a physician-led network dedicated to identifying and addressing the needs of LGBTQ+ residents, fellows and faculty at CHOP.
+Providers of Pride (POP) is a physician-led network open to all that is dedicated to identifying and addressing the needs of LGBTQ+ residents, fellows and faculty at CHOP.
 POP aims to promote an inclusive and equitable environment through education and advocacy.
 To learn more or get connected with POP, contact popchop1855@gmail.com

-The Alliance of Minority Physicians (AMP) is an organization founded in 2012 aimed at developing leaders in clinical, academic and community medicine with a focus on supporting residents and fellows who are underrepresented in medicine at CHOP and the University of Pennsylvania Health System (UPHS).
+The Alliance of Minority Physicians (AMP) is an organization founded in 2012 aimed at developing leaders in clinical, academic and community medicine with a focus on supporting residents and fellows at CHOP and in the University of Pennsylvania Health System (UPHS).
 AMP has programming and initiatives focused on recruitment, career development, mentorship, professional and social networking, and community engagement.
-For more information or to get connected, contact amp.uphs.chop@gmail.com
+For more information or to get connected, contact amp.uphs.chop@gmail.com.

 CHOP Employee Resource and Affinity Groups